 8. Smell the Flowers at Bloemenmarkt

 The only floating flower market in the world is located on the Singel river.
-At the market you can enjoy looking at the beautiful flowers of all colors including the most famous – Dutch tulips.
-At the market you can buy fresh flowers, souvenirs and tulip bulbs that you can bring back home.
+Enjoy looking at the beautiful flowers of all colors including the most famous – Dutch tulips.
+At the market you can buy fresh flowers, souvenirs and tulip bulbs to bring back home.

 9. Visit One of the Unique Museums

-Amsterdam is full of museums, not only traditional history museums and galleries, but also many museums that are pretty unique and even a little bit strange.
+Amsterdam is full of museums, not only history and art, but plenty of museums that focus on a unique or even a bit strange topic.
 Some of them are:

 Heineken Experience – a museum dedicated to Heineken beer where you’ll learn how beer is made and hear the history of the brand and, of course, taste the beer